message-manager-discord/bot/docs/functions/messages.md

 ### Fetching messages

 When you 'fetch' a message it will return a `.txt` file.
 This is useful because it mean that you can view and change the exact content that the bot handles without any of discord's formatting.

 `~fetch <channel> <message id>`

 {% code title="Content.txt" %}

 ```text
 Content:

 This message was edited!
 ```

 {% endcode %}

 ### Deleting messages

 The bot can delete messages that it has sent.
 This is useful in situations where you don't have the `MANAGE MESSAGES` permission.

-You will be prompted to confirm the deletion.
+You will be prompted to confirm the deletion

 {% hint style="info" %}
 A `.txt` file will be returned if the content is too long.